theresaming/PortfolioLife/README.md

 - Tag searching was not implemented.
 - Album editing was not implemented.
 - Mobile phone support was not implemented.
+- Liking a photo was not implemented.
+- Commenting on a photo was not implemented.
 - Voice control for photo deleting, photo tagging, search, album creation, and album deletion were not implemented.